Glycosaminoglycans (inci)

 This section has been translated automatically.

-Medical: Diseases associated with disturbances in the metabolism of glycosaminoglycans (lysosomal storage diseases):
+Medical: Diseases associated with disorders of the metabolism of glycosaminoglycans (lysosomal storage diseases):

-M. Pfaundler-Hurler: In autosomal recessive mutations of the α-iduronidase gene (gene locus: 4p16.3) M. Pfaundler-Hurler) of the lysosomal storage disease (mucopolysaccharidosis type I), the glycosaminoglycans dermatan sulphate and heparan sulphate are deposited lysosomally in the skin and in internal organs.
+M. Pfaundler-Hurler: In the autosomal recessive inherited mutations of the α-iduronidase gene (gene locus: 4p16.3) M. Pfaundler-Hurler) of lysosomal storage disease (mucopolysaccharidosis type I), the glycosaminoglycans dermatan sulfate and heparan sulfate are deposited lysosomally in the skin and internal organs.

-M. Hunter: In Hunter's disease, a mutation-related misexpression of the lysosomal iduronate-2-sulfatase (gene locus Xq27.3-28), there is also a disturbed degradation of the glycosaminoglycans dermatan sulfate and heparan sulfate.
-This results in progressive organ damage, particularly to the kidneys, liver, lungs and skeletal system.
+M. Hunter: In Hunter's disease, a mutation-related misexpression of the lysosomal iduronate-2-sulfatase (gene locus Xq27.3-28), there is also impaired degradation of the glycosaminoglycans dermatan sulfate and heparan sulfate.
+This results in progressive organ damage, especially to the kidneys, liver, lungs and skeletal system.

 Other diseases associated with disorders of the metabolism of glycosaminoglycans:

-The role of glycosaminoglycans in Alzheimer's disease is not yet fully understood.
+The role of glycosaminoglycans in Alzheimer's disease has not yet been definitively clarified.

 Cosmetics.
 Glycosaminoglycans are used in cosmetic formulations.
-They act as emollients (make the skin supple and smooth), film formers (they form a film on skin, hair or nails when applied) and skin care products.
+They act as emollients (make the skin supple and smooth it), film formers (they form a film on the skin, hair or nails when applied) and skin care products.

 Authors